Three Brooks: Habitats

-The Three Brooks Local Nature Reserve comprises three bluebell woodlands; Webb's Wood, Savages's Wood, and Sherbourne's Brake.
+The Three Brooks local nature reserve comprises three bluebell woodlands; Webb's Wood, Savages's Wood, and Sherbourne's Brake.
 New trees have been planted with funds from the Woodland Grant Scheme to help develop the Forest of Avon in South Gloucestershire.

 The rich mix of habitats provides a valuable home to a wide range of wildlife, including reed buntings, skylarks, great crested newts, and slowworms.

 The Three Brooks Lake attracts ducks throughout the year and has provided breeding sites for little grebes, reed warblers, sedge warblers, and mute swans.

 The feature known as the tump is new, made up mainly of spill from the Second Severn Crossing.
 It provides a habitat for skylarks and other birds which are thought to have bred there.

 The community orchard was planted with various fruit trees, bushes, and wild flowers to provide pollen and nectar for insects within the reserve as well as to provide natural resources for the local community, such as fruit.

 Conservation

 The nature reserve is cared for by local residents who have set up a conservation group, the Three Brooks Nature Conservation Group, that is open to the public and meets on the first Saturday of each month to help manage the reserve.
 The group organises a range of events and practical workdays to help raise awareness of the nature reserve and to enhance its biodiversity.
 These range from bat walks to traditional woodland management like coppicing and ditch-clearing.
-The BTCV's (British Trust for Conservation Volunteers) have a 'green gym' at the nature reserve.
+The Conservation Volunteers have a 'green gym' at the nature reserve.

 Wildlife

-In 2014 a Bio Blitz was held and over 36 hours 617 species were identified on the reserve.
+In 2014 a 30 hour Bio Blitz was held and 617 species were identified on the reserve.